trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 #### Rewrite the smart contract to make it generic

-1. Rename the file `pokeGame.jsligo` to `pokeGameLambda.jsligo` , as you can have a look on it later
+1. Rename the file `pokeGame.jsligo` to `pokeGameLambda.jsligo` , as you can have a look on it later.

-2. Remove pokeGame.parameterList.jsligo
+2. Remove pokeGame.parameterList.jsligo.

-3. Get back the original version of `pokeGame.jsligo` from previous training as it is easier to start from here
+3. Get back the original version of `pokeGame.jsligo` from previous training as it is easier to start from here.

-4. Create a new file `tzip18.jsligo`
+4. Create a new file `tzip18.jsligo`.

 ```bash
 taq create contract tzip18.jsligo
 ```

-5. Edit the file
+5. Edit the file.

 ```ligolang
 // Tzip 18 types